RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/onenote-structure/unit-1/1-computer-components/GPUS.md

     - e.g:
         - a GPU will loop `for every vertex in map_geometry` or loop `for every pixel in screen`.
         - we can see how this would be efficient with parallel processing - the screen can be split up into segments handled by groups of cores and be processed in parallel
-        - which is enabled by the thousands of cores, making GPUs unique
+        - which is enabled by the thousands of cores, making GPUs unique because CPUs don't have that many cores

 ## Uses